-Page Text from Application Initial application Cremations Page 12, The applicants anticipate holding six cremations a week.
-Of these, three are expected to be cremations with no family in attendance, while three are expected to be attended by family for a small service in the place of religious assembly.
-All cremations will be held during the day.
-Assessment of Description of the proposal environmental effects of contaminant discharges to air, Page 2 Typically a maximum of approximately six cremations are expected to occur each week Assessment of environmental Modelling Assumptions effects of contaminant discharges to air, Page 8 Three 1.5 hour cremations per day for 24 hour averages Average of one cremations per day for predicted 24 hour averages Further information request, Page 3 The further information request infers a limit of six cremations per week.
-To clarify the application does not propose any limit on the number of cremations per week.
+Page Text from Application

+Initial application Cremations

+Page 16,

+The applicants anticipate holding six cremations a week.
+Of these three are expected to be cremations with no family in

+attendance, while three are expected to be attended by family

+for a small service in the place of religious assembly.
+All

+cremations will be held during the day.

+Assessment of Description of the proposal

+environmental

+effects of Typically a maximum of approximately six cremations are

+discharges to air expected to occur each week

+Page 2

+Assessment of Modelling Assumptions

+environmental

+effects of Three 1.5 hour cremations per day for 24 hour averages

+contaminant Average of one cremations per day for predicted 24 nour

+Page 8 averages